basillicus/demo-web-portfolio/content/blog/getting-started-ml.md

 ---
-title: "Getting Started with Machine Learning in Python"
+title: 'Getting Started with Machine Learning in Python'
-date: "2025-08-30"
+date: '2025-08-30'
-summary: "A beginner-friendly guide to starting your machine learning journey with Python."
+summary: 'A beginner-friendly guide to starting your machine learning journey with Python.'
-tags: ["machine learning", "python", "tutorial"]
+tags: ['machine learning', 'python', 'tutorial']
 published: true
 ---